 - In the final arc of Bleach the last Big Bad manages to kill Yamamoto, the leader of the Soul Reapers, the most powerful Soul Reaper bar none, and quite possibly the only one at the time who could actually match him in direct combat.
 This was the first time in the series that a truly major good guy had died, and it is a genuinely dramatic moment and greatly affects the other characters.
 But the fact that Byakuya survived his injuries, despite the story going to great lengths to make it look like he was done for would point to this trope being at least part of the reason he was killed off.

-- Buttataki from Soul Eater has the strongest soul perception of anyone in the series, to the point that he eventually became powerful enough to see through a witches' Soul Protect and detect them, meaning he could've easily rooted out Medusa and located Arachnephobia's HQ and possibly even Asura with ease, which is why Justin killed him.
+- Buttataki from Soul Eater has the strongest soul perception of anyone in the series, to the point that he eventually became powerful enough to see through a witches' Soul Protect and detect them.
+He could've easily rooted out Medusa and located Arachnephobia's HQ and possibly even Asura with ease, which is why Justin killed him.

 - While he doesn't quite die, Jack Rakan from Negima! is so hideously broken that he's eventually erased from existence by Fate so that he doesn't single-handedly walk all over everyone (and even then, he still manages to come back from non-existence long enough to deliver a Get Ahold Of Yourself Man punch to Negi.)